 Keep in mind that even though Bing advertising Campaigns do cost less, they also reach significantly fewer people.
 However, it’s worth a quick look into the specific demographics of the people Bing does reach, and it’s surprising.
 The users are split 50/50 between males vs females, but over 70% are over the age of 35, while 33% are over 55.
 Google, on the other hand, skews much younger.
 And while Bing certainly has global reach, it enjoys a more concentrated user base over Google, with over 85% of its users in the United States.
 Even more interesting, however, is that 20% of Bing searches originate from the South Atlantic states.
 Households with over $100,000 in income account for 38% of Bing users, 30% are college-educated and 43% are married.
 These statistics are important when deciding whether or not to allocate advertising spend toward Bing, but it is pretty clear that depending on the market, Bing can provide a company with a more targeted audience than what can be captured with Google’s “everywhereness.”

 I certainly am not advocating switching all of your Google advertising budget to Bing, but allocating a portion might make sense if:

-- 3. If your target market skews toward higher income, older, and married consumers.
+- If You're target market skews toward higher income, older, and married consumers.